VaibhavRawat27/QuickDesk/README.md

 ---

-## 🙌 Contribution
+## 🙌 Declaration & Acknowledgement

-Feel free to fork and contribute.
-PRs are welcome!
+I have completed this project during odoo x cgc hackathon on 2nd August 2025 during time spam of 9 am to 5 pm.

-Make sure to follow the existing folder structure and coding style.
+I acknowledge i have used internet and ai tools, but these tools are only used to do research.
+I am well aware of all the code i used and know what it work exactly.